Humanizr/Humanizer/readme.md

 Here are the options:

-  - All languages: use the main `Humanizer` package.
+  - **All languages**: use the main `Humanizer` package.
 This pulls in `Humanizer.Core` and all language packages.
-  - English: use the `Humanizer.Core` package.
+  - **English**: use the `Humanizer.Core` package.
 Only the English language resources will be available
-  - Specific langauges: Use the language specific packages you'd like.
+  - **Specific langauges**: Use the language specific packages you'd like.
 For example for French, use `Humanizer.Core.fr`.
 You can include multiple languages by installing however many language packages you want.

 The detailed explanation for how this works is in the comments [here](https://github.com/Humanizr/Humanizer/issues/59#issuecomment-152546079).